June 11 in History

 American singer and songwriter, co-founder of the Beach Boys (born 1942)

-Brian Douglas Wilson was an American musician, singer, songwriter and record producer who co-founded the Beach Boys and received widespread recognition as one of the most innovative and significant musical figures of…
+Brian Douglas Wilson was an American musician, singer, songwriter and record producer who co-founded the Beach Boys.
+Widely regarded as one of the most innovative and significant musical figures of his era, he was…

 Read More